HMS Entreprenante: Capture of the Saint Joseph

 Entreprenante remained off the Spanish coast into 1811.
 On 22 April she captured the American merchant ship Hannah and her cargo.

 Entreprenante next saw action on 25 April.
 Williams had taken her into Málaga Bay under a flag of truce to deliver a letter to the Governor, General Sabastini.
 Whilst on this duty, the British spotted two French privateers coming into the harbour, escorting a prize.
 (The privateers were two of the vessels that Entreprenante had repulsed in December 1810.)
 Williams collected a reply from the Governor for Lieutenant-General Colin Campbell at Gibraltar, and Entreprenante made her way out of the harbour.
 One privateer had already anchored off the mole, but the other and the prize were still under way.
 Williams closed on the privateer that was still sailing and brought her to battle.
 After a sharp engagement lasting 15 minutes, Entreprenante drove her on shore, severely hulled.
 She had been armed with six guns and had a crew of 50 men.
 (Note: Head money for the privateer's destruction was finally paid in late 1824.
 A first-class share, i.e., William's share, was worth £38 17s 1½d; a sixth-class share, i.e., an ordinary seaman's share, was worth £1 15s 10d.)

 By now, the water under Entreprenantes keel was less than three fathoms (5 m) and Williams was obliged to tack.
 He turned his attention to the prize, and after firing a few shots, boarded her and took possession.
-She was the Spanish brig St. Joseph (San Jose), out of Cadiz and Gibraltar, and had been captured whilst sailing to Tarragona.
+She was the Spanish brig St. Joseph (San Jose), out of Cádiz and Gibraltar, and had been captured whilst sailing to Tarragona.
 Williams took her in tow and sailed her out of the harbour.
 Hundreds of spectators on the mole head at Málaga watched the action.
 Entreprenante accomplished the entire engagement without taking any casualties.
 This was to be Entreprenantes last action.

 Fate

-Entreprenante arrived at Plymouth on 22 March 1812 with dispatches from the Mediterranean, Gibraltar, and Cadiz.
+Entreprenante arrived at Plymouth on 22 March 1812 with dispatches from the Mediterranean, Gibraltar, and Cádiz.
 She was paid off in April 1812.
 Entreprenante was broken up in June 1812, after more than a decade of distinguished service.